I do not use LLMs or other AI tools for my indexing process or services provided to my clients.

 See also Chicago Manual of Style, 17th edition, Section 16: Indexes

-2. Is the index simply a list of keywords?
+Is the index simply a list of keywords?

-No, that is called a concordance.
+It is not.
+That is called a concordance.
 One of the biggest differences between an index and a concordance is the structure which allows the index to cover the book’s information in its entirety.
 As indexer Maureen MacGlashan wrote, “I am an analytical indexer looking not for words on the page but for what lies under those words.”
 When done correctly, this comprehensive coverage will result in multiple access points for the reader.
 If references to a concept are located under a different term, the reader will find the See reference to point them to the main heading where the page references are gathered.
 Other terms related to the headings will direct the reader by using the See also cross-reference, even if they are not connected to each other in the text.
 For example: <authenticity of works.
 See also forgery>.
 This provides a more successful search than would be orchestrated with a simple list of keywords.
 In multiple-authored works, this complex structure is key to unlocking the contents of the book for the reader.

-3. Do I really need an index?
+Do I really need an index?

 Absolutely!
 If you are publishing a nonfiction book without an index, then your book is lacking one of the most important reference tools which result in less access to the information and has been proven to reduce sales.
 A nonfiction reader is looking for information and an index is the quickest, most comprehensive way to provide this for the reader.
 It is impractical to expect a reader to search the entire book looking for the information they seek.
 It is true that a majority of nonfiction readers will browse the index before deciding whether they want to buy the book.
 They will look for key ideas, persons, topics, etc., that interest them and if there is no index, they will not be able to do this and will reconsider buying the book.
 A quality index plays a vital role in the usefulness, and sale, of all nonfiction books.

-4. How do you know what format, style and numbering system to use?
+How do you know what format, style and numbering system to use?

-Following professional standards, I use the guidelines specified in Chicago Manual of Style, 17th edition, Section 16: Indexes.
+Following professional standards, I use the guidelines specified in Chicago Manual of Style, 18th edition, Section 16: Indexes.
 Also, each publisher supplies the indexer with their own house guidelines.
 These are addressed in the initial agreement process.
 I create my indexes meeting all client specifications.

-5. Does the author index their own book?
+Does the author index their own book?

 Ideally, no. Although the author is the expert on their topic, the indexer reads the manuscript with reader’s eyes understanding information architecture and indexing standards.
 An index is created using a marriage of the author’s language and the reader’s language.
 The index will not rewrite the depth that is present in the book’s content.
 Instead, it will synthesize ideas into succinct terminology that a reader will likely use to get to the author’s information.
 “Good indexing requires reflection; the indexer needs to stop frequently and decide whether the right choices have been made.
 A professional indexer, familiar with the publisher’s requirements, may be better equipped for such reflection.”
 (Chicago Manual of Style, 16.4) Hiring a professional indexer will save you time and money.

-9. What is the assignment of rights of the index?
+What is the assignment of rights of the index?

 See also U.S. Copyright Office and Copyright and Fair Use (Stanford Univ)

-10. What does an indexer need in order to provide an estimate on an indexing project?
+What does an indexer need in order to provide an estimate on an indexing project?

 With new projects, I request a sample chapter (draft format is fine), table of contents (TOC), deadline information, estimated page count, and any style guidelines provided by the press.
 This provides both a macro and a micro look at the project which informs my rate.
 I return a formal estimate including service details within 24–48 hours.